-Field testing of GE crops started in Mexico in 1988 and grew continuously with the participation of private and public institutions until 2005, when the Biosafety law was published.
-After that time only private institutions were able to comply with all the requirements; CIMMYT and CINVESTAV applied for field testing very recently.
-There are several factors that affect the timing for commercialization, the only crops that have reach commercialization are cotton and soybean, the first field test for both was carried out in 1995, for a Bt cotton and a RR Soybean.
-Following the development of a new regulation, the first commercial release permit for cotton was granted in 2010 and for soybeans in 2012.
-It is expected that GE corn will be the next commercial GE crop, but the final resolutions have been delayed.
-Particular information of the crops permitted for environmental release on different phases, the traits of the crops, area of the field release, and municipalities can be found on the Mexican Register of GE organisms.
+There are several factors that affect the time for commercialization, the only crops that have reach commercialization are cotton and soybean, the first field test for both was carried on in 1995, for a Bt cotton and a RR Soybean; 15 years later for cotton and 17 for soybean, with the development of new regulation the first commercial release permit was granted on 2010 and 2012, respectively.
+It is expected GE corn to be the next commercial GE crop, however, the final resolutions have a delay and are in pause until the resolution of a legal injunction.
+Particular information of the traits of the crops, area of the field release and municipalities can be found on the National Information System of CIBIOGEM.

-For additional information, please see: MX1056 Mexico Authorizes First Commercial Biotech Cultivation
+For additional information, please see: MX4058 Next Steps to Advance Biotechnology in Mexico Uncertain